Highlights

 Achit Ikht LLC exports processed copper cathode to China.
 Erdmin LLC produces copper cathode and copper products, such as copper wires, for domestic consumption.

-Looking forward, Mongolia is interested in refining copper concentrates and producing copper cathode.
-Therefore, the following two projects are included in the “Vision-2050” program:
+Looking forward, Mongolia is interested in processing copper concentrates and producing copper cathode.
+Therefore, the following two projects are included in the long-term development program “Vision-2050”:

 With new projects such as the Tsagaan Suvarga and Kharmagtai projects, Mongolia is expected to become one of the world’s largest copper suppliers in the decades to come.